 The music is original and fresh while at the same time having a feeling of familiarity.

-There are 9 songs, with a total running time of approximately 32 minutes.
+The choral version consists of 9 songs, with a total running time of approximately 32 minutes.

-The songs (and timeline) are:
+The original 9 songs (and timeline) are:

 No. 1: "I Believe in the Rainbow"